eliseevmv/Checkout-DotNet-Challenge/readme.md

 In order to meet requirements to allow a merchant to retrieve payment details, Payment Gateway needs to store payment details in a persistent data store.
 Data store should support saving payment details and retrieving payment details by identifier.

 It can be done by using a relational database or a NoSQL store.
 NoSQL store (in particular a document database) could be a good choice for these requirements, especially in case there is no other requirements for data joining and querying.
 Relational database is also a good choice.

 I have decided to use a relational database (SQL Server) because I have more experience with SQL Server than with NoSQL databases.
-I have decided to use Dapper to access SQL server database because of simplicity and high performance.
+I have also decided to use Dapper to access SQL server database because of simplicity and high performance.

 ## 1.4.
 Status codes